What Is Cyber Resilience? Why It Is Important?

 Why Cyber Resilience is Important?

 Traditional protection measures are not sufficient; that’s why Cyber Resilience has grown over the last few years.
-It is now reasonable to assume that attackers will eventually gain access to various computer systems, and that the organizations should start preparing to work on strategies to resist these cybercrimes.
+It is now reasonable to assume that attackers will eventually gain access to various computer systems and that organizations should start preparing to work on strategies to resist these cybercrimes.

-1. To maintain the integrity of an organization – When a company lacks cyber resilience, it is difficult to monitor the harm caused by cyber criminals.
+- To maintain the integrity of an organization – When a company lacks cyber resilience, it is difficult to monitor the harm caused by cybercriminals.
 Cyber resilience protects a company from public criticism, administrative penalties, and sudden revenue cuts, or worse, business losses.

-3. Enhanced protection of the systems – Cyber resilience helps to respond to an attack and withstand it.
-It can also help the company build IT governance strategy, enhance safety and security across sensitive assets, strengthen data protection efforts, prevent natural disaster impacts, and reduce human error.
+- Enhanced protection of the systems – Cyber resilience helps to respond to an attack and withstand it.
+It can also help the company build an IT governance strategy, enhance safety and security across sensitive assets, strengthen data protection efforts, prevent natural disaster impacts, and reduce human error.

-4. More trust in the customer and vendor ecosystem – Over the past decade, and rightly so, a lot of focus has been put on vendor risk management and third-party risk management frames.
+- More trust in the customer and vendor ecosystem – Over the past decade, and rightly so, a lot of focus has been put on vendor risk management and third-party risk management frames.
 Confidence is a two-way street though.
-Before asking your vendors to, it is important that your company has cyber resilience strategies in place.
+Before asking your vendors to, your company must have cyber resilience strategies in place.
 Unless your company has poor cyber resilience, it may harm your clients and vendors’ credibility.

 How Teceze Can Improve the Cyber Resilience of Your Organization?